COALAIP/specs/ascribe-features/Readme.md

     - Preview for video files
 - Embeddable script for audio and video files
 - Actions for piece or edition
-    - Share
+    - Share: Piece or edition shows up in sharee's collection
-    - Transfer
+    - Transfer: Edition is owned by transferee
-    - Consign
+    - Consign: Edition is managed by consignee
-    - Loan
+    - Loan: Piece or edition is publicly displayable by loanee
-    - Delete
+    - Delete: Piece or edition is deleted from SQL database (not from the BTC blockchain)
     - Expandable information for all actions
 - Personal and private notes
 - Generic further details fields